enjaku4/rabarber/README.md

 ```rb
 user.revoke_roles(:accountant, :marketer)
 ```
-If any of the specified roles doesn't exist or the user doesn't have the role you want to revoke, it will be ignored.
+If the user doesn't have the role you want to revoke, it will be ignored.

 The method returns an array of roles assigned to the user.